Warm Lemon Pudding Cakes

 optional

-• lemon slices for garnish
+• lemon slices, for garnish

-• Confectioners' sugar for garnish/serving
+• Confectioners' sugar, for garnish/serving

-• assorted fresh berries for garnish/serving
+• assorted fresh berries, for garnish/serving

 Instructions

 • Begin by assembling a bain marie or water bath in which the cakes will bake.
-Place a clean dish cloth or towel (this keeps the ramekins from moving around in the bath) in a large roasting pain or baking dish.
+Place a clean dish cloth or towel (this keeps the ramekins from moving around in the bath) in a large roasting pan or baking dish.
 Make sure all 4 ramekins will fit side by side in the pan and squarely on top of the dish cloth FLAT.
 Boil water in a tea kettle and have ready.

 • Preheat your oven to 325°F. Butter or spray with cooking spray the bottoms and sides of the ramekins if desired.
 I am using new ramekins so elect not to butter, but if you will use vintage custard cups, bakeware in which foods tend to stick, or bakeware that does not have a glazed interior finish, then consider buttering or using nonstick spray.